xeolabs/xeometry-guide/bookmarking.md

 # Bookmarking

-You can save the state of your viewer to a JSON bookmark, which captures the complete runtime state of your viewer.
-When you load the bookmark again (perhaps even into a different viewer), it will exactly restore the viewer to that state.
+You can save your viewer to a JSON bookmark, which captures the complete runtime state of your viewer.
+You can then
+load that bookmark \(perhaps even into a different viewer\), to exactly restore the viewer to that runtime state.

 The bookmark will save everything, including: